Browse by Medical Category

 Health Coach, The First 1,000 Days ProgramDivision of General Academic Pediatrics

 The First 1,000 Days patient education includes print materials, a text message campaign, and online videos.
 All print material is available in English and Spanish, and many are in Vietnamese and Arabic.
 See below for more detailed information on each of these forms of patient communication.
+Use of the First 1,000 Days program materials is permissible with the following citation: Used with permission (or adapted) from the First 1,000 Days (Funded by The Boston Foundation, MGH Research Scholars program, the NIH, and the Rockefeller Philanthropy Advisors; PI: Elsie M. Taveras, MD, MPH).

 Each participating OB practice has First 1,000 Days posters in the waiting room.
-The waiting room poster provides an introduction to the program and a prompt to ask for more information about it.
+The waiting room poster provide an introduction to the program and a prompt to ask for more information about it.
 A First 1,000 Days pregnancy goals poster is in each OB exam room.
 This poster outlines each of the behavioral goals for healthy weight gain in pregnancy and is intended to cue women to consider the recommended behaviors and discuss goal-setting with their clinician.

 First 1,000 Days infant goals are posted in all pediatric waiting rooms and exam rooms and introduce behavioral goals and recommendations for ages 0-2 years.